openthread/ot-ns/CONTRIBUTING.md

 git push origin <branch-name>
 ```

-This will trigger the Travis Continuous Integration (CI) checks.
-You can view the results in the respective services.
-Note that the integration checks will report failures on occasion.
-If a failure occurs, you may try rerunning the test using the Travis web UI.
+This will trigger continuous-integration checks using GitHub Actions.
+You can view the status and logs via the "Actions" tab in your fork.

 #### Submit the pull request

-Once you've validated the Travis CI results, go to the page for your fork on GitHub, select your development branch, and click the **Pull Request** button.
+Once you've validated that all continuous-integration checks have passed, go to the page for your fork on GitHub, select your development branch, and click the **Pull Request** button.
 If you need to make any adjustments to your pull request, push the updates to GitHub.
 Your pull request will automatically track the changes on your development branch and update.